Admins & Office Work5 min read

 3. Run the decision brief prompt.

-ChatGPT can analyze uploaded documents such as PDFs, spreadsheets, and presentations and extract key information from them.
+ChatGPT can analyze uploaded documents such as PDFs, spreadsheets, and presentations and extract key information from them according to the ChatGPT Capabilities Overview.

 Claude (Anthropic)